Anish-Mitagar/End-To-End-Coral-Classification/README.md

 # Bleached/Healthy Coral Binary Classification
 # (An End-To-End ML Project using Tensorflow)

-#### Important Note:
+#### Important Notes:
 If Cloning this project, go to requirements.txt and change tensorflow to tensorflow-macos and add tensorflow-metal if you intend to run on a Mac device.

+If you just want to run pipeline and not the app run ```python3 main.py``

 ## Motivation

-This project was inspired by a recent trip to Key Largo, Florida where I took a boat tour on boat that had clear acrylic bottom so we could see the ocean life and coral reef beneath us.
-And was curious if identifying bleached and healthy coral could be solved using deep learning.
+This project was inspired by a recent trip to Key Largo, Florida where I took a boat tour on a boat that had a clear acrylic bottom so we could see the ocean life and coral reef beneath us.
+And I naturally was curious if identifying bleached and healthy coral could be solved using deep learning.

 <img
     style="display: block; margin: 0 auto; width: 75%"